 Which muscles do ring dips work?

 The ring dip is an advanced calisthenics or bodyweight exercise that primarily targets the triceps brachii.
-Additional muscles that are used include the anterior deltoid, rhomboids, and the pectoralis muscles.
+Additional muscles that are used include the anterior deltoid, rhomboids, and pectoralis muscles.
 Depending on the type of ring dip exercise, the core muscles can also be heavily involved.

 What can I use instead of ring dips?